A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

 - Open Emails in the dashboard and switch on Back in Stock Alert.

 Most ecommerce emails work hard for a 2–4% conversion rate.
-Back-in-stock alerts often hit 15–25%.
+Restock alerts often hit 15–25%.
 The reason has nothing to do with copywriting.

 The trigger is the offer.

-When you tell a shopper “the item you wanted is back in stock,” you’re not asking them to want something.
-You’re telling them they can finally have something they already wanted.
+When you tell a shopper “the item you wanted is back in stock,” you are not asking them to want something.
+You are telling them they can finally have something they already wanted.
 The decision was made weeks ago.
 The email just removes the obstacle.

 Three more reasons these emails work: